 It is possible to refinance a car loan in order to increase the length of the loan, thus reducing the size of the monthly payments.
 Although this gives borrowers a bigger window to pay off their car loans, it typically increases the cost of the loans because more interest will be paid.

-When refinancing, beware of "upside-down" auto loans; these loans are unfavorable to the borrower because the amount owed to a lender is more than the book value of the vehicle).
+When refinancing, beware of "upside-down" auto loans, which refer to loans that the amount owed is more than the book value of the vehicle.
 This can occur when refinancing to a longer loan, since the value of the car will decrease over the loan term, and the car may eventually be worth less than what is owed.

 Car Refinance Costs